Howie Young: Comeback, WHA years and retirement

 After a year away from the sport, Young signed on with the WHL Phoenix Roadrunners.
-Despite being 35 and having played defence for most of his career, he returned as a forward, and was surprisingly successful.
+Despite being 35 and having played defense for most of his career, he returned as a forward, and was surprisingly successful.
 In 1972–73, he scored 20 goals and 38 assists for 58 points for the Roadrunners.
 In 1973–74, he was better yet, scoring 37 goals (sixth in the league) and 68 points, and was named a WHL First-Team All-Star.

 In the 1974–75 season, the Roadrunners became a member of the World Hockey Association, and Young stayed with the team through the move.
 Now 37 and playing top-level pro hockey for the first time in five years, he recorded 15 points in 30 games before being sold mid-season to the Winnipeg Jets.
 In Winnipeg he was reunited with his former Chicago teammate Bobby Hull, and delivered 13 goals in 42 games.
 He finished the year with 16 goals and 22 assists for 38 points in 72 games.

 Young retired again in 1975, but returned to Phoenix late in the 1976–77 season.
 Nearly 40, he scored just one goal and four points in 26 games.
 He played low-level minor pro hockey for another two seasons in Phoenix and Los Angeles before retiring again in 1979.
-He made yet another comeback in 1985–86 with the Flint Spirits of the IHL, picking up an assist in 4 games, an impressive feat at the age of nearly 50 in a league just a notch below the NHL.
+He made yet another comeback in the 1985–86 season with the Flint Spirits of the IHL, picking up an assist in 4 games, an impressive feat at the age of nearly 50 in a league just a notch below the NHL.
+After being cut by the Spirits, Young was offered a roster spot on the New York Slapshots of the ACHL by head coach-general manager Dave Schultz.
+Young appeared in 7 games for the Slapshots before he was released in December.